alteryx/generator-node-typescript-simple/README.md

 # TypeScript NodeJS Generator
 This is a slightly more opinionated version of [generator-node-typescript](https://github.com/ospatil/generator-node-typescript).
-Thanks to ospatil!
+Thanks to ospatil for all his hard work!

 ## Details